How to Beat a DUI

-There are many defenses available to get DUI cases dismissed or charges reduced.
+There are many defenses available to get key evidence tossed out, DUI cases dismissed or charges reduced.
 This is why the best DUI defense lawyers get DUI charges dropped everyday.

 1. Breathalyzer Test Errors or Inaccuracy

 DUI breath tests are the most common blood alcohol concentration (BAC) test.
 Police breathalyzer tests use small, preliminary alcohol screening devices to screen in the field and large, table-top breathalyzers in the Police station or hospital.

 DUI breathalyzers don't measure BAC directly, instead they measure breath alcohol then multiply that by a “partition ratio” to estimate BAC.
 Breathalyzers assume a partition ratio of alcohol in your exhaled breath to alcohol in your blood of 1:2100.

 DUI breath tests are prone to a variety of problems: